HxCKDMS/GKPK/README.md

-# GKPK
-The Gordian Knot Pharmacy Kit - Pharmacy in MineCraft!
+# The Gordian Knot Pharmacy Kit

-*[WIP]

-*DO NOT RECOMMIT UNDER ANY CIRCUMSTANCES MFERNFLOWER!
+Disclaimer: The default compound set contains some mild drug/pharmacology humor!
+If you find this to be unfit feel free to modify your dataset file inorder to add or remove compounds and recipies